 2018.
 “Sense-Making from the Top Down: Phenomenology and Naturalism in Autopoietic and Radical Enactivism.”
 Synthese.
 Available online.

 2018.
 “Phenomenology and Ontology of Expression and Language: Merleau-Ponty on Speaking and Spoken Speech.”
 Human Studies 41(3): 415-435.
 Available online.

 2018.
 “Speaking and Spoken Speech.”
 In Understanding Merleau-Ponty, Understanding Modernism.
 Edited by Ariane Mildenberg.
 New York: Bloomsbury.
 Publisher’s page.

-Forthcoming. “‘In Infancy, the Child Is Attracted to Speech’: Merleau-Ponty on the Social-Affective Origins of Language.”
+2022. “‘In Infancy, the Child Is Attracted to Speech’: Merleau-Ponty on the Social-Affective Origins of Language.”
 Actas, Actas de las Decimoquintas Jornadas Peruanas de fenomenología y hermenêutica, 15.
+Available online.

 2016.
 “Platonic and Aristotelian Legacies in the Philosophy of Language: A Case for the Priority of the Cratylus.”
 Maritain Studies 32: 72-82.

 2021.
 Introduction to Tran Duc Thao, “On Indochina.” Études Phénoménologiques 5: 1-7.
 Available online.

 2021.
 Review of Ryan Hickerson, Feelings of Believing: Psychology, History, Phenomenology.
 Journal of the History of Philosophy 59(2): 340-341.
 Available online.